 Sam Newman, the author of Building Microservices, leads a workshop that gives you a safe space to explore ideas behind microservice architectures with peers from other organizations.
 Sam shares some framing for microservice architectures that explore the various forces that can drive the design and evolution of microservices before leading you through a series of interactive architectural kata exercises to put your newfound knowledge to the test.
 You’ll gain valuable experience with a series of tools you can immediately put into practice in your own projects.

 Sam Newman is an independent consultant specializing in helping people ship software fast.
 Sam has worked extensively with the cloud, continuous delivery, and microservices and is especially preoccupied with understanding how to more easily deploy working software into production.
-For the last few years, he has been exploring the capabilities of microservice architectures.
-He has worked with a variety of companies in multiple domains around the world, often with one foot in the developer world and another in the IT operations space.
+For the last few years, he’s been exploring the capabilities of microservice architectures, and he’s worked with a variety of companies in multiple domains around the world, often with one foot in the developer world and another in the IT operations space.
 Previously, he spent over a decade at ThoughtWorks and then another year with a startup.
 Sam speaks frequently at conferences.
-He is the author of Building Microservices (O’Reilly).
-If you would like to get in touch, please email him.
+He’s the author of Building Microservices (O’Reilly).
+If you’d like to get in touch, please email him.

 ©2016, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org